FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 • VRF/VRV systems: Specify number of outdoor condensing units, number and type of indoor units, refrigerant piping configuration (2-pipe vs. 3-pipe heat recovery), BMS integration, and commissioning requirements.
 VRF systems require a factory-authorized start-up — specify it.
 Most VRF manufacturer warranties are void without factory commissioning documentation.

-• Air handling units (AHUs): Specify AHU tag, supply airflow, heating and cooling coil capacities, filter section type (and MERV rating), economizer requirements, and supply air temperature setpoints.
+• Air handling units (AHUs): Specify AHU tag, supply airflow, heating and cooling coil capacities, filter section type (and MERV rating per ASHRAE 52.2), economizer requirements per ASHRAE 90.1, and supply air temperature setpoints.
 For custom AHUs, specify casing construction (double-wall vs. single-wall) and thermal break requirements for units in unconditioned spaces.

 • Fan coil units: Specify by tag, pipe configuration (2-pipe or 4-pipe), cooling and heating capacities, airflow, filter type, drain pan depth and material, and whether auxiliary drain pans are required above sensitive ceiling areas.